In het Nederlands gebruik je in sommige gevallen geen lidwoord.

 Meervoud (Plural)Daar lopen kinderen.
-(There are children walking.)
+(There are children walking there.)

 Namen van personen (Names of people)Zijn naam is Piet Jansen.
 (His name is Piet Jansen.)